2022 South Australian state election: Aftermath and reactions

 ABC News election analyst Antony Green projected that Labor would win a majority at 8:06 PM ACST on 19 March 2022, two hours after the polls closed.
 This defied a number of suggestions of a hung parliament.
 Marshall conceded defeat to Malinauskas an hour later.

 Labor took seven seats off the Liberals, including two seats that had never been held by Labor before this election, Davenport and Waite.
 Davenport had been in the hands of the Liberals and their predecessors, the Liberal and Country League, since its creation in 1970.
 Waite and its predecessor seat, Mitcham, had been held by non-Labor parties or conservative independents since the introduction of single-member seats in 1938.
 Additionally, the Liberals suffered large swings in previously safe seats such as Bragg, Morphett, and Hammond.

-The Liberals were reduced to their smallest presence in the lower house since 2006 This came mainly due to losing many of the gains they had made in Adelaide four years earlier.
+The Liberals were reduced to their smallest presence in the lower house since 2006.
+This occurred mainly due to the loss of many of the gains they had made in Adelaide four years earlier.
 The Liberals had won power in 2018 mainly on the strength of winning 16 of Adelaide's 33 seats, their best showing since taking all but nine of the capital's seats in their 1993 landslide.
 In 2022, all seven of their losses to Labor were in metropolitan seats.
 Labor had spent all but 16 years since the end of the Playmander in government due to its traditional dominance of Adelaide.
 South Australia is one of the most centralised states in Australia; Adelaide is home to over three-quarters of the state's population.